kennykb/NYbuildings_repair/README.md

    * 32,465 addresses with city names that differ
    * 152 addresses with housenumbers that differ
    * 120 addresses with postcodes that differ

 _Update 2022-03-29:_ There will be considerably more even than this!
 One round of corrections has already been run, so further counts will not include the buildings that are already fixed.

+_Update 2022-03-30:_ The changesets made by the additional users have now been anlyzed.
+Fortunately, the additional users made relatively few bad edits - 'only' about ten thousand more.
+In addition to the 2,631 addresses already uploaded in ten sample changesets, there are 67,052 ways that disagree with NYSGIS, for a total of 69,683 bad addresses to be fixed.
+The breakdown for the changes (except for the 2,631 addresses already updated) is:

+   * 37,883 buildings with city names that differ
+   * 32,694 buildings with street names that differ
+   * 290 buildings with housenumbers that differ
+   * 135 buildings with ZIP codes that differ.

+The total adds up to more than 67,052 because some buildings have more than one problem field.

 The list of affected counties has also expanded greatly.
-Counties that are known to have imported addresses that disagree with NYSGIS are Allegany, Cattaraugus, Cayuga, Chautauqua, Clinton, Cortland, Essex, Fulton, Hamilton, Herkimer, Jefferson, Livingston, Montgomery, Nassau, Ontario, Oswego, Saint Lawrence, Saratoga, Schuyler, Steuben, Suffolk, Tioga, Tompkins, Warren, and Wyoming.
+Counties that are known to have imported addresses that disagree with NYSGIS are Albany, Allegany, Cattaraugus, Cayuga, Chautauqua, Chemung, Clinton, Cortland, Delaware, Erie, Essex, Franklin, Fulton, Genesee, Hamilton, Herkimer, Jefferson, Lewis, Livingston, Monroe, Montgomery, Nassau, Niagara, Oneida, Onondaga, Ontario, Orange, Orleans, Oswego, Queens, Rensselaer, Saint Lawrence, Saratoga, Schuyler, Seneca, Steuben, Suffolk, Tioga, Tompkins, Warren, Westchester, Wyoming, and Yates. (list current as of 2022-03-30)

 _Update 2022-03-29:_ Since Lewis County is known to have been imported, and was absent from the list above, I suspect that the